-Regular vitamin C supplements typically offer ~ 0.5 – 1 grams of vitamin C per dose.
+Regular vitamin C powders typically provide ~ 0.5 – 1 grams of vitamin C per serve.
 This is because without encapsulation, higher amounts tend to loosen the bowels and are quickly eliminated (vitamin C attracts water to the GI tract).

 These liposomes serve to protect the vitamin C in the centre and helps increase absorption efficiency compared with “naked’ vitamin C